HaakonME/hubzilla/doc/admin/administrator_guide.md

     App::$config['system']['default_service_class']='standard'; // this is the default service class that is attached to every new account

-    // configuration for parent service class
+    // configuration for standard service class
     App::$config['service_class']['standard'] =
     array('photo_upload_limit'=>2097152, // total photo storage limit per channel (here 2MB) 'total_identities' =>1, // number of channels an account can create